 There is such a thing as intelligence at home that can welcome you and talk to you.
 Amazon Echo, Google Talk, and many others have made an apparition in western households.
 They may not be the kind of independent robots sci-fi writers imagined, but they are self-learning, and they do as best they can to adjust to your needs and demands.

-Through the Internet of Things, homeowners have gained a new form of control over their property.
-In a click, you can turn the heater up, even if you’re away from home, for instance.
+Homeowners have gained a new form of control over their property through the Internet of Things.
+You can turn the heater up in a click, even if you’re away from home, for instance.

-Ultimately, the smart homes are taking over the real estate market.
-They are not the 100% representation of what previous generations hope the future would be like.
-But they are the embodiment of what our Millennial generation and digital tech experts can do to make our lives at home easier.
+Ultimately, smart homes are taking over the real estate market.
+They are not 100% representative of what previous generations hoped the future would be like.
+But they embody what our Millennial generation and digital tech experts can do to make our lives at home more accessible.

 Isn’t the smart home, in the end, a home that is smart enough to understand you and meet your needs – whether they are digital or not?